Michael (00:00)

 Michael (30:21)

 That's how it goes.
-You got some amazing ERP experience.
-It sounds like around introduction to it at least.
-And then was next the onset of Anchor Group or were there?
+You have some amazing ERP experience.
+It sounds like around the introduction to it, at least.
+And then came the onset of Anchor Group, or was there?

 Caleb (30:39)

 No, not quite.
-After we went live, I went on to operations as a production supervisor.
-And that was really great too, because then I was on the floor in manufacturing and there was roughly 30 people there.
-And I've spoken about this on other episodes where they were very knowledgeable and very skilled team members and way better.
-Many of them were, I would say were more qualified at this job than me.
-And that was a little bit unique of balancing when people wanted that job and it was like a young person and they had been there like 30 years working as a welder.
-That brought its own challenges and how to lead people and how to receive respect.
+After we went live, I moved into operations as a production supervisor.
+And that was really great, too, because I was on the floor in manufacturing, and there were roughly 30 people there.
+And I've spoken about this on other episodes where they were very knowledgeable and very skilled team members, and way better.
+Many of them were, I would say, more qualified for this job than I. And that was a little bit unique in balancing when people wanted that job, and it was like a young person, and they had been there for 30 years working as a welder.
+That brought its own challenges, and how to lead people and how to receive respect.
 Sometimes you'll never receive it.
-Knowing that, how to work with people that don't fully respect you and being able to treat them in a professional way, nonetheless.
-And that was a little bit of an interesting component, just working with the blue collar space.
-But I will say, they're very hard workers, and I think very highly of their abilities and how to do their job very well.
-And I'm very grateful for the many people that did have respect for me and just gave me a lot of patience and held my hand and helped me learn how to do the manufacturing component as a supervisor.
-Really it's managing people.
-Maybe that's why I was put in the role is because it was a little bit more of a people manager than it is knowing the product.
+Knowing how to work with people who don't fully respect you and still treat them professionally, nonetheless.
+And that was a little bit of an interesting component, just working with the blue-collar space.
+But I will say, they're very hard workers, and I think very highly of their abilities and how well they do their job.
+And I'm very grateful to the many people who respected me, showed me a lot of patience, held my hand, and helped me learn how to handle the manufacturing component as a supervisor.
+Really, it's managing people.
+Maybe that's why I was put in the role, because it was a little bit more of a people manager role than one focused on knowing the product.
 But it was really good to spend a year there.
 And that was kind of my last role before jumping into NetSuite full-time.

 Michael (32:32)